lumen-org/lumen/paper.md

 For the standard usage scenario you would install both client and server locally on the same machine.
 However, they can of course be separated and hosted/run on different machines across a network.

-*Lumen* is model-agnostic in the sense that it can be used with models of any class of probabilistic models as long as this model class implements an API in the *modelbase* back end.
+*Lumen* is model-agnostic in the sense that it can be used with models of any class of probabilistic models as long as this model class implements the common, abstract API in the *modelbase* back end.
 The API essentially requires that a model class

  * contains only quantitative and categorical random variables, i.e. Lumen has no native support for images, time series, or vector-valued random variables,